-(1) Inergy Holdings owns an aggregate 10.4% interest in us inclusive of ownership of all of our non-managing general partner and our managing general partner.
+(1) Inergy Holdings owns an aggregate 9.4% interest in us inclusive of ownership of all of our non-managing general partner and our managing general partner.
 Our managing general partner manages our operations and activities.
 In addition, Inergy Holdings holds 769,941 Special Units that will convert to common units at a specified conversion rate upon the commercial operations of the Phase II expansion project of our natural gas storage facility (Stagecoach).

-(2) Assuming full conversion of 769,941 Special Units into 1,101,016 Common Units upon the terms and conditions discussed herein.
+- (2) Assuming full conversion of 769,941 Special Units into 1,101,016 Common Units upon the terms and conditions discussed herein. - (3) As of July 31, 2006.